BBQboy’s Walking tour of Montreal’s Plateau Mont-Royal

 Continuing along Christophe Colomb, you’ll get to Avenue du Mont-Royal.
 It’s young and trendy and full of restaurants, bars, cafes, and boutique stores.
 You’ll find a place where they sell only cupcakes, another where they have only macaroons.
 You can sit down at an outdoor terrasse and watch the beautiful people walk by in the summer.
 A lot of Montrealers come here on weekends just to stroll around and window shop.

 A few recommendations on Avenue du Mont-Royal: Have brunch at L’Avenue (where there’s always a line up), bagels at St. Viateur Bagel & Café (bagels with salmon and cream cheese is a favourite), or go to Premiere Moisson where you can get baguettes, breads, pastries and premade sandwiches.
 Visit La Maison du Rôti near Lorimier even if it’s only to look – it’s the most impressive meat shop in Montreal.
-Barracca is a great stop for drinks and tapas and Restaurant les Héritiers is a typical French BYOB (get your wine at the large SAQ on the corner of Mont Royal/Papineau)
+Barracca is a great stop for drinks and tapas.

 Continue down Mont-Royal until you get to Fabre street and then turn left.
 Fabre is another residential street lined with large trees.
 You’ll see three-story homes with winding staircases, and large balconies.

 Turn left on Gilford, another quiet street.
 Gilford has some very good restaurants which you should consider going to if staying the night on the Plateau.
-Behind one of these, the Quartier General (pictured below) is Ruelle Modigliani (Modigliania alley) which is popular with organized walking tours.
+Behind the building that you see in the photo below is Ruelle Modigliani (Modigliania alley) which is popular with organized walking tours.
 Check it out, it is one of Montreal’s “green alleys” and has colourfully painted doors and a few installations created by neighborhood artists.
-One of Montreal’s best BYOB restaurants is on Gilford (the Quartier General).

 Passing through the alley, you’ll end up on St.Joseph.
 Walk 2 blocks east, passing St. Stanislas church (below) built in the early 1900’s.
 Cross the light at Garnier and walk up a block to Laurier Avenue.